CORN: Co-Trained Full- And No-Reference Speech Quality Assessment: Conclusions and future work

 \subsection{Performance across metrics and architectures}

 These aim to assess \frameworkname\ as a proxy for subjective judgments by humans.
-More specifically, we try to understand how well \frameworkname\ correlates with ground truth target objective measures.
-We first hold off a subset of $\mathcal{D}_\text{train}$ and evaluate the performance of the models on that set.
+More specifically, we evaluate how well \frameworkname\ correlates with ground truth target objective measures.
+We first hold out a subset of $\mathcal{D}_\text{train}$ and evaluate the performance of the models on that set.
 Next, to show generalization to unseen conditions (room environments, listeners, etc.), we also evaluate models across the unseen test dataset $\mathcal{D}_\text{test}$.
 We evaluate various models based on the output from the model, compared to the ground truth noise level using mean square error (MSE) between noise level differences.

 Results are displayed in Table~\ref{tab:mos_1}.
-Our proposed framework, known as \frameworkname, demonstrates superior performance compared to the individually trained baseline models.
-More specifically, when using \frameworkname\ for training, the no-reference (NR) model shows a substantial improvement of approximately 22\%, indicating its robustness.
-Additionally, the full-reference (FR) model trained with \frameworkname\ exhibits notable gains, surpassing the individually trained model by approximately 5\%.
-This suggests that our way of co-training enhances the quality of both the respective models on which it was trained together.
+The proposed \frameworkname\ framework demonstrates superior performance compared to the individually trained baseline models.
+When using \frameworkname\ for training, the no-reference (NR) model shows an improvement of around 16\% over the independently trained NR model, suggesting that co-training stabilizes the NR model.
+Perhaps more remarkably, the full-reference (FR) model trained with \frameworkname\ also exhibits a sizeable gain, surpassing the individually trained FR model by around 11\%, despite the fact that the independent and co-trained FR models share the \emph{exact} same architecture and training data.
+Thus, the co-training approach enhances the quality of each of the respective NR and FR models that were trained together.

 Objectively, we also compare various metrics on (i) invariance to base model architecture; and (ii) invariance to target objective.

 \skippingparagraph {\bf Invariance to base model} To demonstrate the generality of our proposed framework, transcending reliance on any specific architectural paradigm, we effectuate a substitution of the base model $\mathcal{B}$ with an architecture introduced by Manocha \etal~\cite{manocha2021noresqa}.
 This alternative model employs a composite of both magnitude and phase spectra as input.
 Please refer to Table~\ref{tab:mos_1} for detailed insights.
 It becomes evident from the outcomes illustrated in Table~\ref{tab:mos_1} that the performance of this model aligns coherently with those derived from the model trained using the base model architecture described in Sec~\ref{ssec: 3.1}.